Inside the Hidden Market: Off Market Properties Explained [Part 3]

 If a buyer is committed to doing the search on their own, here are some realistic, manageable ways to widen the property reach:

-Follow local agents on social media: Instagram and Facebook Stories often show “coming soon” properties before they’re visible anywhere else.
-Also consider joining local groups where you can enquire about a direct sale.
+Follow local agents on social media: Social media has also become an increasingly important channel.
+Instagram and Facebook Stories often show “coming soon” properties before they’re visible anywhere else.
+Also consider joining local groups where you can enquire about a direct sales or connect with owners who are open to offers.

 A professional buyer’s agent does all of the above — and far more — every single day.

 Because this is our full-time work, we’re consistently having pre-market and off-market conversations.
-We’re maintaining relationships with local selling agents, tracking local movements, fielding owner enquiries, filtering opportunities and negotiating outcomes.
-What is time-consuming and unpredictable for a solo buyer is a structured, daily process for us.
+We’re maintaining relationships with local selling agents and speaking to them daily, tracking local movements, fielding owner enquiries, filtering opportunities and negotiating outcomes.
+What can feel unpredictable and time-consuming for an individual buyer becomes a structured, repeatable process when managed by an experienced professional.

 How this helps the buyer: